1999AZZAR/live-chat-widget/README.md

   3. `<html lang="...">`
   4. `navigator.language`
 - On load, it requests a welcome message from `/api/welcome-message?lang=...`.
-- The backend uses the AI persona (from `systemInstruction.txt`) to generate a short, friendly welcome message in the requested language.
+- The backend uses FREA's AI persona (from `systemInstruction.txt`) to generate a short, friendly welcome message in the requested language.
-- The welcome message will always match your AI's persona and the user's language.
+- The welcome message will always match FREA's persona and the user's language.

 **Ways to set the language:**